By instructing Linley James Solicitors we will manage the Executors responsibilities. In an uncontested probate this typically consists of –

 Probate Team

-Our contentious probates are dealt with by one of our probate solicitor who qualified as a solicitor over 15 years ago.
-He is also a member of Society of Trust and Estate Practitioners (STEP).
-He is supported by other expert solicitors and barristers as required.
+Our Probate team consists of our probate solicitor with over 15 years solicitor experience.
+He is a member of Society of Trust and Estate Practitioners (STEP).
+Our probate solicitor is supported by staff with probate experience.
+He is also supported by other expert solicitors and barristers as required.

 Our Probate Fees